-ing chaos, dependency and countless other manufactured reasons to remain or return in still more brutal forms.
+savior, pretending humanitarian aims of saving the people from themselves, while relentlessly destroying their lives, robbing them of their vital resources, violating their rights and dignity, and structuring chaos, dependency and countless other manufactured reasons to remain or return in still more brutal forms.

 On the contrary, we wish for them a peace undergirded by justice, inclusive of freedom, material, physical, psychological and spiritual well-being, security of persons and peoples, power of peoples over their own destiny and daily lives, and conditions for ongoing human development.
 Here, it is important to remember Dr. Martin Luther King's distinction between a "negative peace" which strives for the mere absence of tension and a "positive peace" which requires the presence of justice.
-In a word, he says, "True peace is not merely the absence of tension, but it is the presence of justice and brotherhood."
+In a word, he says, "True peace is not merely the absence of tension, but it is the presence of justice and brotherhood".

-King offers here an echo of ethical concern and focus put forth by Dr. Mary McLeod Bethune, who stated that her life's vision, work and service have been dedicated to a "paradise of peace", progress and plenty, achieved and assessed by "the great measuring rod of justice and fellowship."
-Both Bethune and King, who follows her along this path and pursuit of peace, insist on justice as an indispensable element in any true and real concept of peace.
-But they are also concerned with the quality of human relations-what King calls "brotherhood" and Bethune calls "fellowship," a sense of human relatedness and respect that leads to human solidarity and cooperation for common good.
+Nana King offers here an echo of ethical concern and focus put forth by Dr. Mary McLeod Bethune, who stated that her life's vision, work and service have been dedicated to a "paradise of peace", progress and plenty, achieved and assessed by "the great measuring rod of justice and fellowship".
+Both Nana Bethune and Nana King, who follows her along this path and pursuit of peace, insist on justice as an indispensable element in any true and real concept of peace.
+But they are also concerned with the quality of human relations - what Nana King calls "brotherhood" and Nana Bethune calls "fellowship", a sense of human relatedness and respect that leads to human solidarity and cooperation for common good.